-Roll back time to the 1850s for the 1st annual Weaverville Frontier Days!
+Roll back time to the 1850s for the 2nd annual Weaverville Frontier Days Celebration!

-Our old fashioned celebration of heritage and culture begins at Lee Fong Park with the Nor-Rel-Muk Wintu Nation opening ceremony.
+Our old fashioned celebration of heritage and culture begins at the Highland Art Center Meadow with the Nor-Rel-Muk Wintu Nation opening ceremony.

 The tinkering of blacksmiths forging metal works will lead you down the lane to the Jake Jackson Museum where gold panning and other outdoor exhibits await.

-The Highland Art Center offers time period crafts, demonstrations for all ages, and a pioneer obstacle course.
+The Highland Art Center offers time period crafts, demonstrations for all ages, and the Wintu Village.

 Visit the Young Family Ranch for an opportunity to learn about early agriculture, animals, witness water witching, and churn old fashioned hand crank ice cream demonstration.